shubhadeepmandal394/vehicle-authentication-technology/website/README.md

 - Go to your Browser and type in http://localhost/index.html (make sure you have turned on Apache HTTP server and MySQL database from XAMPP Control Panel)
 - If you did everything correctly, the website should be up and running.

-**NOTE : Make sure your laptop and your android device is connected to the same network while operating on this project**
+**NOTE :** *Make sure your laptop and your android device is connected to the same network while operating on this project.*

 ### Contributers
 - [Shubhadeep Mandal](https://github.com/shubhadeepmandal394)